Gen3 - Attachments - What is a Standard Fork Attachment in Gen 3 LMS

 Notes

-As far as the Gen 3 LMS system is concerned, all fork attachments are not the same
+As far as the Gen 3 LMS system is concerned, all fork attachments are NOT the same

 During normal telehandler operation, the Gen 3 LMS system monitors varying hydraulic pressure (via the four pressure sensors) to calculate telehandler lifted weights.
 These weight calculations are then derated (with received data from the cable reeler) as the boom is telescoped out.
-When a specific attachment is selected within the Gen 3 display, an attachment configuration is loaded from a Gen 3 database (that defines that specific attachment).
+When a specific attachment is selected within the Gen 3 display, an attachment configuration is loaded from a Gen 3 database (database defines each specific attachment).

 The data parameters that define various attachments are factors like: Attachment weight, attachment center of gravity (load center) and the geometry via calculation offsets.
 Different attachments will have different datasets and are therefore NOT interchangeable.